supercrab/RemoteSerial/README.md

 ### Manual Install

-For Windows: download the [repository](https://github.com/supercrab/RemoteSerial/archive/master.zip) and extract the .zip in `Documents > Arduino > Libraries > place "RemoteSerial" folder Here`
+For Windows: download the [repository](https://github.com/supercrab/RemoteSerial/archive/master.zip) and extract the .zip in `Documents > Arduino > Libraries > place RemoteSerial folder here`

-For Linux: download the [repository](https://github.com/supercrab/RemoteSerial/archive/master.zip) and extract the .zip in `Sketchbook > Libraries > place "RemoteSerial" folder Here`
+For Linux: download the [repository](https://github.com/supercrab/RemoteSerial/archive/master.zip) and extract the .zip in `Sketchbook > Libraries > place RemoteSerial folder here`

 Insstall these libraries too: